-ICPSR is pleased to announce the First- and Second-Place winners of our 2020 Research Paper Competitions!
+ICPSR is excited to announce the First- and Second-Place winners of our 2021 Research Paper Competitions!

 Congratulations to all of the winners, and thanks to everyone who submitted an entry or spread the word about the competitions.

-We are also pleased to announce the 2021 ICPSR Research Paper Competitions for Undergraduates and Graduate Students.
-The awards are $1,000 for first place and $750 for second place in each category and publication on the ICPSR Research Paper Competition Winners website and in a special edition of the ICPSR Bulletin.
+We are also pleased to announce the 2022 ICPSR Research Paper Competitions for Undergraduates and Graduate Students.
+The awards are $1,000 for first place and $750 for second place in each category and publication on the ICPSR Research Paper Competition Winners website and in a special edition of the ICPSR Bulletin for the first place winners.
 See the competition website for details.
-The deadline for submissions is January 31, 2021.
+The deadline for submissions is January 31, 2022.

 About the ICPSR Paper Competitions